DS-100/textbook/notebooks/ch15/bias_cv.md

 ## Cross-Validation

-In the previous chapter, we observed that we needed a more accurate way of simulating the test error to manage the bias-variance trade off.
+In the previous section, we observed that we needed a more accurate way of simulating the test error to manage the bias-variance trade off.
+To reiterate, training error is misleadingly low, because we are fitting our model on the training set.
+We need to choose a model without using the test set, so we split our training set again, into a validation set.
 Cross-validation provides a method of estimating our model error using a single observed dataset by separating data used for training from the data used for model selection and final accuracy.

 ## Train-Validation-Test Split